-Though the original TVIW concept was explicitly intended to be regional (viz., the American Southeast), it is now, in fact, an internationally recognized event, with major speakers and attendees coming from all over the world.
+Though the original TVIW concept was explicitly intended to be regional (viz., the American Southeast), it is now, in fact, an internationally recognized organization, with major speakers and attendees coming from all over the world.
 International participation has grown, for example, with the full involvement and support of the prestigious British Interplanetary Society, as well as the Initiative for Interstellar Studies and the International Space University.

-Why should we gather to discuss the challenges and opportunities of interstellar travel?
+TVIW Symposia are opportunities for relaxed sharing of ideas in directions that will stimulate and encourage Interstellar exploration including propulsion, communications, and research.
+Why do we gather to discuss the challenges and opportunities of interstellar travel?
 Because we must.
 We are compelled by our nature to think positively about the future of humanity in a beautiful yet extremely hostile universe.
 Life on Earth is wonderful and we should do what we can to protect and preserve it here, but there is more.
 Among the billions of galaxies, stars and planets, we sense a call to explore.
-A call to disperse ourselves and settle a multitude of worlds in order to preserve and protect what must be very rare indeed: a bipedal species of intelligent tool users who dare to dream, to love, to create and to aspire for more than mere survival.
+A call to disperse ourselves and settle a multitude of worlds in order to preserve and protect what must be very rare indeed: a bipedal species of intelligent tool-users who dare to dream, to love, to create and to aspire for more than mere survival.
 To do this, we must push boundaries and go.
 There are many challenges and some of them will take generations to overcome.

 These efforts will take all of humanity.
 We need a unified effort.
 This will of course require scientists and engineers.
 But more than that it will take philosophers and artists and nurturing parents.
 We hope that one day we will see the great diversity that is the human race on the way to other planets and other stars.
 We invite all who are interested in using their talents to bridge the gap between here and our infinite future to join the TVIW cause!